aboyce/aws/specifics/X-Ray.md

 ## X-Ray

 Way of diving into AWS services to find out what has happened.
+It can be especially useful piecing together the parts and debugging a microservice architecture.

+Provides an end-to-end view of your requests as they travel through your application and shows a map of your application's underlying components.
+The service maps can highlight bottlenecks in the design as it may become obvious which components are getting hit the hardest and by what.

 Can use the X-Ray SDK to send data to it.

 Will create diagrams to display progress.

+### SDK

 The SDK provides: